Emizzari/emilie-tonnessen_industry-knowledge_ca/README.md

 ## Brief
 For this project I have been assigned to create a portfolio website for future job opportunities

-## Programming languages and frameworks being used:
+## Programming languages and frameworks:
 - HTML5
 - SASS
 - JavaScript (Vanilla)